JusticiaLatham/Weather-Dashboard/README.md

    npm start
    ```

-   The app will run on http://localhost:3001
+   The development server will run on http://localhost:3001

+## Accessing the App

+- **Development**: When running locally, access the app at `http://localhost:3001`
+- **Production**: The live version is at [https://justicialatham.github.io/Weather-Dashboard](https://justicialatham.github.io/Weather-Dashboard)

 ## Environment Variables